We are the Australian and New Zealand Academy of Orofacial Pain (ANZAOP)

 The first meeting of the Academy was held in 1987 at the United Dental Hospital in Sydney.
 Tom Wilkinson was elected Inaugural President with Cos Maiolo as Secretary and Lindsay Richards as Treasurer.
 Annual meetings rotated between Melbourne and Sydney.
 Lynne Haysman was the first physiotherapist to become a member and became Secretary in 1995.
 Dennis Thornburn was the first New Zealand member.

 Peter Reade was President from 1997 until 2000 and Iven Klineberg was President from 2001 to 2003.
-Jack Gerschman served as Secretary/Treasures from 1997 to 2003.
+Jack Gerschman served as Secretary/Treasurer from 1997 to 2003.
 Mina Borromeo was President from 2003 to 2005 with Rob Delcanho serving as Secretary/Treasurer.
 Rob Delcanho was President from 2006 to 2009 with Margaret Duncan and then Lindy Holbrook as Secretary Treasurer.
+Since 2010 Professor Chris Peck has served as President with Professor Rob Delcanho acting as Secretary/Treasurer and Dr Tom Wilkinson as an Executive Member.

 The Academy has increased in membership and many new members have a background in Orofacial Pain and in 2005 the Academy changed its name to the Australian and New Zealand Academy of Orofacial Pain.
 In that year the Academy hosted the 4th International Conference on Orofacial Pain and Temporomandibular Disorders in Sydney.